|Name||Beverage Container Law|

 Beverage companies are required to register each beverage container with the Agency of Natural Resources.

-[vii] Source: Vermont Solid Waste Division, as per phone conversation with Cathy Stacey on 4/8/10.
+Source: Vermont Solid Waste Division, as per phone conversation with Cathy Stacey on 4/8/10 & Vermont Department of Environmental Conservation, e-mail correspondence with Danika Frisbee on 2/3/16 and Bryn Oakleaf 2/4/16.